westat-oss/SEI-Tables/SEI-Table-Descriptions.md

 The data from `unique_commits` is filtered to the target time period and then joined with the users file `user_data_country_sectors_cleaned` based on the commit author ID (the `author_id` column in the commits data corresponds to the `id` column in the user data), resulting in data containing the fields: `branch`, `commit_year`, and `country`.

-To identify collaborations with the U.S., the data are subsetted to only branches that have at least one commit author where `country == 'United States'`.
-For collaborations among non-U.S. countries, the data are subsetted to commit authors where `country != 'United States'`.
+To identify collaborations with the U.S., the data are subsetted to only branches that have at least one commit author where `country` is not equal to 'United States'.
+For collaborations among non-U.S. countries, the data are subsetted to commit authors where `country` is not equal to 'United States'`.

 The table of counts is obtained separately for each dataset (the U.S. collaborations data and the non-U.S. collaborations data) by grouping the data by `country` and counting the distinct values of `branch`.